-We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the County's major federal programs, which are listed in the Federal Summary section of the financial statement and single audit report.
+We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the County's major federal programs, which are listed in the Schedule of Findings and Questioned Costs section of the separate financial statement and single audit report.
+That report includes federal findings regarding the County's internal controls ensuring compliance with sub-recipient monitoring, equipment management, cash management, federal procurement and suspension and debarment compliance requirements.
+That report is available on our website, http://portal.sao.wa.gov/ReportSearch.